Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 19 – Capoeira class

 Disciple of the great Mestre Jamaica, C. Mestre Comprido also gives regular Capoeira classes.
-This is the opportunity for you to move your body and learn Capoeira and Maculele movements.
+It is the opportunity for you to move your body and learn Capoeira and Maculele movements.

 Agency: Itacaré Horizontes